Lists of landmark court decisions: Landmark decisions in India

+Landmark decisions in Italy

+The criminal case against the operator of the Italian fake review business PromoSalento in 2018 has been described as a "landmark ruling".

 Landmark decisions in New Zealand

 Decisions in leading cases in New Zealand were made by the Court of Appeal of New Zealand before the establishment of the Supreme Court of New Zealand, although historically some have been made by the Judicial Committee of the Privy Council in London.